-When A.J. was building the first Transcendence, which he called the Comparitor at the time, one of the design goals was to have a turntable versatile enough to accommodate any tonearm, no matter the dimensions or the weight.
+When A.J. was building the first Transcendence, one of the design goals was to have a turntable versatile enough to accommodate any tonearm, no matter the dimensions or the weight.
 Since it was to be his personal reference turntable, total flexibility was required.
 This was accomplished through the use of a massive, solid aluminum plinth on which tonearms can be placed anywhere on their respective spindle-to-pivot arcs.

 Today, audiophiles have the opportunity to benefit from this supremely capable design.
 Purchasing a Transcendence with a large base enables one to use any tonearm of any length and offers the possibility of placing it at a desired location rather than a fixed mount, provided that the location is the correct distance away from the platter spindle.
 Additionally, upgrades are stress-free, since components can be swapped without the need for disassembly.